mirokuru/mirokuru/README.md

 # Hi there 👋

-🌱 I’m currently transitioning to data science from software engineering and just started on a structured learning path for a Data Scientist from SuperDataScience.
+🌱 I’m currently transitioning to data science from software engineering and just finished an extensive structured learning path for a Data Scientist from SuperDataScience.

 Have a look at [my portfolio](https://mirokuru.github.io/mirokuru/) in GitHub.